Series guest editors: Dr. James Giordano, Dr. John Shook

 Philosophy, Ethics, and Humanities in Medicine

-Manuscripts should be formatted according to the individual journals instructions for authors and submitted via the online submission system please indicate clearly in the covering letter that the manuscript is to be considered for the Brain science, philosophy, ethics and medicine series.
+Manuscripts should be formatted according to the individual journals instructions for authors and submitted via the online submission system.
+Please indicate clearly in the title page that the manuscript is to be considered for the Brain science, philosophy, ethics and medicine series.

 For further information, please email email@example.com stating which journal you wish to enquire about.